One of the easiest ways to enhance ZAP is to write new passive scan rules.

 The easiest way to get started is to rip off an existing rule.
 The passive scan rules can be found in 3 add-ons in the zap-extensions project, depending on their status:

-- Release quality: addOns/pscanrules
+- Release status: addOns/pscanrules

-- Beta quality: addOns/pscanrulesBeta
+- Beta status: addOns/pscanrulesBeta

-- Alpha quality: addOns/pscanrulesAlpha
+- Alpha status: addOns/pscanrulesAlpha

 There are also some simple examples that we will examine in more detail.
 These are all in the